Close Menu

 • 4) adapt or manage oneself.

 The SSA uses these four areas of mental function to determine if you are able to work.
-However, they are not looking at how you would do in only one day at work or 8 hours.
+However, they are not looking at how you would do in only one day at work or an 8 hour period of time.
 Instead, they are looking at how you would be able to sustain work over a 40 hour work week.
-Additionally, they are looking at whether over a longer period of time, like months, your mental health might deteriorate.
+Additionally, they are looking at what would happen over a longer period of time.
+For example, would your mental health get worse after 6 months of working?

-To satisfy the Part B criteria, your mental condition must result in “extreme” limitation of one, or “marked” limitation of two, of the four areas of mental functioning.
+To satisfy the Part B criteria, your mental condition must result in “extreme” limitation of one, or “marked” limitation of two, of the four areas of mental function.

 WHAT ARE THE PART B CRITERIA?